anaconda/anaconda-project/docs/source/tutorial.rst

     anaconda-project run showdata

-You will see the data print out, and then the sentence about "My project directory is... and my conda environment is...".
+You will see the data print out, and then the sentence saying "My project directory is... and my conda environment is...".

 Good work so far!